-Yet, it is often stated that the first Celts arrived on the island of Ireland around 500 BC.
+Yet, many often state that the first Celts arrived on the island of Ireland around 500 BC.

 Over centuries, as groups arrived and fled, ancient Ireland began to take shape.
-In terms of our subject matter, the first major invasion would have been the Norman invasions in Ireland in 1170 and 1172.
+In terms of our subject matter, the first major invasion would have been the Norman invasions from European countries in Ireland in 1170 and 1172.

 The naming game – where did the term ‘Black Irish’ come from?

-Groups of the French invaders landed on Irish shores, bringing with them new customs and characteristics to Ireland’s culture.
+Groups of the French invaders landed on Irish shores, bringing with them new customs and characteristics to native Irish people and Ireland’s culture.
 The Vikings bestowed upon themselves the title of the ‘dark invaders’ or ‘black foreigners’.